 If I apply will I automatically get invited for a Screening Interview?

 A. No. Only top applicants will be forwarded to the Selection and Retention Committee.
 Please refer to the admissions information for the department for details.

 When will I be assigned an advisor?

 A. Advisors are assigned upon formal invitation into the department.
-You will receive written notification that includes your advisor's name and contact information should you be invited into the department.
+You will receive notification that includes your advisor's name and contact information at New Student Orientation should you be invited into the department.

 Can I start taking classes before I am formally admitted into one of your programs?
 If so, how do I do that?

 A. Yes, as a non-degree seeking graduate student.
 But please note that you are only permitted to transfer in up to 9 semester credit hours of approved coursework taken prior to matriculation into one of our programs.
 Please refer to the Non-degree Admission Process found on the Admission page under Future Students.

 I am putting my application materials together and I am not sure that I have the correct or most updated forms.
 What should I do?